chromeos/chromeos.dev/pages/en/web/desktop-progressive-web-apps.md

 *[OTs]: Origin Trials
 *[OT]: Origin Trial

 Desktop [Progressive Web Apps](https://web.dev/what-are-pwas/) (PWAs) are a great cross-platform, cross-browser way to build apps with a security model that centers user safety and privacy and get built-in sharing with the web’s inherent linkability.
-Build new or enhance your existing web app with modern APIs to give them native-like capabilities, reliability, and installability.
+Build new or enhance your existing web app with modern APIs to give them compiled app-like capabilities, reliability, and installability.
 PWAs are the best way to deliver your web app for Chrome OS.

-On Chrome OS, the power of the web platform is front and center; web apps are first-class citizens.
+On Chrome OS, the power of the web platform is front and center; web apps are a core platform feature.
 Installed PWAs show up in the Chrome OS launcher, can be pinned to the shelf, and integrate deeply with the rest of the OS.

 Get started by reviewing the [PWA Checklist](https://web.dev/pwa-checklist/) and making sure your web app passes the core PWA checklist.
 You can use [PWABuilder](https://www.pwabuilder.com/) to help you provide a custom offline page and make your app installable.
 Then, use these recommendations to make your PWA shine on Chrome OS.

 ## Make it installable

-One of the great advantages of PWAs over regular web apps is the ability for them to be installed, just like native apps.
+One of the great advantages of PWAs over regular web apps is the ability for them to be installed, just like compiled apps.
 The Progressive Web App path on web.dev has a section dedicated to [making your PWA installable](https://web.dev/progressive-web-apps/#installable); use that to get started.
 In order for a PWA to be identified as installable on Chrome OS, the following criteria must be met, which can be checked using [Lighthouse’s installable audit](https://web.dev/installable-manifest/#how-the-lighthouse-web-app-manifest-audit-fails):

 - It must have a valid [web app manifest](https://web.dev/add-manifest/)
 - It must meet Chrome’s [install criteria](https://web.dev/install-criteria/)